-During the year ended December 31, 2017, there were no investing activities.
+During the years ended December 31, 2017 and 2018, there were no investing activities.

 Financing Activities

 During the year ended December 31, 2017, net cash provided by financing activities was \$6.5 million, net of cash issuance costs, received from the sale of our Series A convertible preferred stock, or Series A Preferred Stock.